kakkarja/FreeTVG/README.md

 >## TreeViewGui
 * **TVG is an outline note for viewing in tree structure.**

-**Note: Block using '#' in the code on icon, because not provided in the repository**

 ### **New addition function**
 * **Add send note with Telethon [Telegram api wrapper].**
     * **https://github.com/LonamiWebs/Telethon**